vinayakyengandul/greytrix-ui-kit/README.md

          this.top,
          this.bottom,
          this.left,
-         this.right});
+         this.right,
+         this.isCrossAxisAlignment = CrossAxisAlignment.center,});
 ```

 - Input Parameters of CustomPopup Widget
   - **isItemSelected** - Function(dynamic obj) - This is a method with parameter which is used to value is selected or not.
-And it is a required parameter. - **items** - List<dynamic> - Used to List of dymanic to Custompopup value.
+And it is a required parameter.
+  - **items** - List<dynamic> - Used to List of dymanic to Custompopup value.
 And its required parameter. - **getOptionText** - Function(dynamic obj) - This is a method with parameter. its shows text in each card in CustomPopup.
-And its required parameter. - **getAvatarWidgetContent** - Function(dynamic obj) - This is a method with parameter. its shows leading text in each card in CustomPopup.
-And its required parameter. - **onTapHandler** - Function - It Called when the user taps this List tile. - **showMoreOption** - bool - Used for when showMoreOption is true it will show Show More option in CustomPopup Widget. - **showMoreHandler** - Function - This function is used for when user click on showMoreOption it will open all CustomPopup items open in new dialog. - **top** - double - Used for CustomPopup Widget Positioned in top. - **bottom** - double - Used for CustomPopup Widget Positioned in bottom. - **left** - double - Used for CustomPopup Widget Positioned in left. - **right** - double - Used for CustomPopup Widget Positioned in right.
+And its required parameter.
+  - **getAvatarWidgetContent** - Function(dynamic obj) - This is a method with parameter. its shows leading text in each card in CustomPopup.
+And its required parameter.
+  - **onTapHandler** - Function - It Called when the user taps this List tile.
+  - **showMoreOption** - bool - Used for when showMoreOption is true it will show Show More option in CustomPopup Widget.
+  - **showMoreHandler** - Function - This function is used for when user click on showMoreOption it will open all CustomPopup items open in new dialog.
+  - **top** - double - Used for CustomPopup Widget Positioned in top.
+  - **bottom** - double - Used for CustomPopup Widget Positioned in bottom.
+  - **left** - double - Used for CustomPopup Widget Positioned in left.
+  - **right** - double - Used for CustomPopup Widget Positioned in right.
+  - **isCrossAxisAlignment** - CrossAxisAlignment - Used for Cross Alignment column view.
 - Example

   - Step 1 : Import core in files that it will be used: